 A dress?
 A cushion?

 She uses her hand again to flatten my corners and pushes me upward to align me with the edge of the table.
 My whole being is dependent on how much she takes off and how much she leaves on and how she will shape and contort me into the final product.
-From there, I am left to make the best of whatever could be next of me.
-She’s made her tiny line marks along me with her white chalk stub and puts the cold blades to my edges.
-Slicing through me like a shark in water with nothing in her way.
+From there, I am left to make the best of whatever could be left of me.
+She’s made her line marks along me with her white chalk stub and puts the cold blades to my edges.
+Slicing through me like a shark in water with no hesitation.
 My edges give into the ice-cold blades and show no sign of resistance against them.
-The fibers of my being give way and either end up on the right or the wrong side of the blades.
+The fibers of my being give way and end up on the right or the wrong side of the blades.
 With her scissors still in her hand’s grip she grabs the edges that she has cut and effortlessly tosses them in the air.
 There they go, gracefully flying like banderas in the wind.
-It doesn’t seem to hurt or faze me, as I am completely open to what she could do to me.
-Scraps and scraps and scraps of me on the floor, making very little sound as they find their way down by her feet.
+It doesn’t seem to hurt or faze me, as I am completely vulnerable to what she could do to me.
+Scraps and scraps and scraps of me on the floor, making very little to no sound as they find their way down by her feet.
 They cross each other, overlap each other and clumsily drape each other, while the dogs sniff and blow air and lick their wet noses after they've stepped all over me.
 She seems to have taken quite a bit off.
 I trust she knows what to leave as valuable and what should be tossed depending of its importance to what I will become.
-It’s as if she is seeing with touching, feeling her way and knowing by what is in her hand how much to cut and toss.
+It’s as if she is seeing with touching, feeling her way and knowing by what is in her hand how much to cut and how much to toss.
 She’s done this before – in fact, for many many years.

-These I’m sure could be of use, I think.
+These I’m sure could be of use.
 There’s far too much on the floor that is being deemed unnecessary.
 How could she possibly throw so much of me away?
 These pieces still matter - you paid for these pieces.
 Surely you could keep these in a bag somewhere.
 Sweep them up and dust them off and fold them into a plastic bag like the one I came in.
 It wouldn’t take too much space, could it? i promise you i won’t.

 Before you know it, I am finished.
 Standing on her table and she turns me this way and that, reexamining every stitch and every tuck.
 Above it all I am beautiful.
 I know it.
 She knows it.
 My colors are radiant and I’m sure I will be the envy of everything in whatever room I am placed within.
 I will sit proudly knowing that she did it all and that I allowed myself to be completely at the mercy of her hand.